Deep-MI/fsqc/README.md

-rh_defects     |   number of defects in the right hemisphere topo_lh        |   topological fixing time for the left hemisphere topo_rh        |   topological fixing time for the right hemisphere con_lh_snr     |   wm/gm contrast signal-to-noise ration in the left hemisphere con_rh_snr     |   wm/gm contrast signal-to-noise ration in the right hemisphere
+rh_defects     |   number of defects in the right hemisphere topo_lh        |   topological fixing time for the left hemisphere topo_rh        |   topological fixing time for the right hemisphere con_lh_snr     |   wm/gm contrast signal-to-noise ratio in the left hemisphere con_rh_snr     |   wm/gm contrast signal-to-noise ratio in the right hemisphere

 If the (optional) shape pipeline was run in addition to the core pipeline, the output directory will also contain results files of the brainPrint analysis,